flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Using Custom Fonts
-In SwiftUI, to use a custom font in your application, you need to add the font to your project and use the `.font()` modifier to apply it to your UI components as follows:
+In SwiftUI, to use a custom font in your application, you add the font to your project and use the `.font()` modifier to apply it to your UI components as follows: